Flutter Entertainment (LON:FLTR) PT Raised to £188

-Flutter Entertainment (LON:FLTR – Free Report) had its target price boosted by Berenberg Bank from £186 ($245.29) to £188 ($247.92) in a research report released on Friday morning, Digital Look reports.
-Berenberg Bank currently has a buy rating on the stock.
+Flutter Entertainment (LON:FLTR – Get Free Report) had its target price upped by equities researchers at Berenberg Bank from £186 ($245.29) to £188 ($247.92) in a research report issued on Friday, Digital Look reports.
+The brokerage currently has a “buy” rating on the stock.
+Berenberg Bank’s price target would indicate a potential upside of 18.22% from the company’s previous close.

 Flutter Entertainment Trading Down 0.3 %